Cereal38/stock_price_simulator/README.md

-# monte-carlo-stock-sim
+# stock-price-simulator
-A stock market simulator using Monte Carlo strategy
+A stock price simulator